shapeshift/docs/faq/mobile.md

 # 📱 Mobile

-A new open-sourced Shapeshift Mobile App is here!.
+A new open-sourced Shapeshift Mobile App is here!

 Using the same open source and decentralized infrastructure.